AlwaysRightInstitute/clang/README.md

 compared to GCC).
 Let's see how it goes ... ;->

 Recommendation: If you want to understand Swift, it is a really good idea to read through the LLVM tutorials.
 It gives you an insight on where they are coming from.
-Pretty much the same reason why it's a good idea to have a basic understanding of assembler when you are working in C, or of the JVM when you do Java.
+Pretty much the same reason why it's a good idea to have a basic understanding of assembler when you are working in C, Smalltalk when you do Objective-C or of the JVM when you do Java.